bionictoucan/crispy/README.md

 ## What is imaging spectropolarimetric data?

 The type of data that ``crispy`` is built to deal with is **optical** imaging spectropolarimetry data.
 This kind of data consists of measurements of a number of Stokes profiles at specific narrowband wavelength points over an extended field-of-view over a given length of time.
 What this means is that we have five-dimensional data structures ordered (t, stokes, &lambda;, y, x).
-This kind of data is very powerful for exploring the lower solar atmopshere due to having relatively high spectral, polarimetric and spatial resolutions.
+This kind of data is very powerful for exploring the lower solar atmosphere due to having relatively high spectral, polarimetric and spatial resolutions.
 The time resolution can be not shabby too.

 ## How do I get this moderately cool Python package?